Its-Yayo/its-yayo.github.io/about.md

 ---

 ## Basics
+Btw this was [my first](https://y4yorc.github.io/) site page so u mught check it out haha, now it's totally different.

-I'm Luis De León, or Elyayoveloz :).
+I'm Elyayoveloz or Yayo (or Yayitz) :).
 I'm studying a Software Engineering (In spanish, Ingeniería en Tecnologías Computacionales or Ingeniería en Software) degree.
 Also, I'm a junior software engineer and pentester / red team student.
 These guys are the ones who protect a company by attacking it lmao.
 Also, I'm a DevOps and DevSecOps enthusiastic.

 ## Why did I start programming?
 I discovered the BASIC language.
 That one was used as the default language for the Apple II, the VIC-20, the Atari 400 and 800, etc. I tried a BASIC emulator from a Commodore 64 and then, I tried to code something.
 I remember I did a simple program, like this: